vinayak42/docs.konghq.com/app/enterprise/0.33-x/getting-started/licensing.md

 ---
-title: Kong Enterprise Edition Licensing
+title: Kong Enterprise Licensing
 ---

-# Kong Enterprise Edition Licensing
+# Kong Enterprise Licensing

 ## Overview
-Kong Enterprise Edition enforces the presence and validity of a license file.
+Kong Enterprise enforces the presence and validity of a license file.

 License files must be deployed to each node running Kong EE.
 License file checking is done independently by each node as the Kong process starts; no network connectivity is necessary to execute the license validation process.